au-ts/libmicrokitco/README.md

 ---

 ### `co_err_t microkit_cothread_switch(microkit_cothread_t cothread)`
-Explicitly switches to another ready cothread, bypassing the scheduler.
+Explicitly switches to another ready cothread, overriding the scheduler and priority level.
 A cothread cannot switch to itself.
+Do not use `yield()`, `wait()` or `switch()` while editing shared data structures to prevent race.

 ##### Returns
 On error: